-This project is dedicated to enhancing safety and improving mobility along US 59 from 0.39 miles south of FM 1988 to 1.90 miles south of SL 116 in Livingston, Polk County, Texas.
+This project is dedicated to enhancing safety and improving mobility along US 59 (Future I 69) from 1.9 miles south of SL 116 to US 190 in Livingston, Polk County, Texas.

-TxDOT is proposing to reconstruct US 59 to meet interstate standards for possible future designation as I-69 and:
+TxDOT is proposing to reconstruct US 59/US 190 interchange and US 59 mainlanes to meet interstate standards for possible future designation as I-69 and:

 - Reduce congestion